micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 Our approach is to provide a Real-Time Executor on the rcl-layer (as described in section [Introduction to Client Library](../).) in C programming language .

-As the first step, we propose the rclc Executor for the rcl-layer in C with several features to support real-time and deterministic execution: It supports 1.) static sequential execution, 2) conditional execution and 3) logical execution semantics (LET).
+As the first step, we propose the rclc Executor for the rcl-layer in C programming language with several new features to support real-time and deterministic execution: It supports 1.) user-defined static sequential execution, 2) conditional execution semantics, 3) multi-threaded execution with scheduling configuration, and 4) logical execution semantics (LET).
 Sequential execution refers to the runtime behavior, that all callbacks are executed in a pre-defined order independent of the arrival time of messages.
 Conditional execution is available with a trigger condition which enables typical processing patterns in robotics (which are analyzed in detail in section [Analysis of processing patterns](#analysis-of-processing-patterns).
-The logical execution time concept provides data consistency for fixed periodic task scheduling, which is often used in embedded real-time applications.
+Configuration of scheduling parameters for multi-threaded application accomplishes prioritized execution.
+The logical execution time concept (LET) provides data synchronization for fixed periodic task scheduling of embedded applications.

 Beyond the advanced execution management mechanisms for micro-ROS, we also contributed to improving and extending the Executor concept in rclcpp for standard ROS 2: the callback group-level Executor.
 It is not a new Executor but rather a refinement of the ROS 2 Executor API allowing to prioritize a group of callbacks which is not possible with the ROS 2 default Executor in its current Galactic release.